guillp/requests_oauth2client/README.md

 )

 api = ApiClient("https://my.api.local/", auth=OAuth2ClientCredentialsAuth(oauth2client, scope="my_scope", dpop=True))
 response1 = api.get("endpoint") # the first call will trigger requests 1.
-2. 3. like above
+2. 3.
+4. like above
 response2 = api.post("other_endpoint") # next calls will reuse the same token and DPoP nonces as long as they are valid.
 # some time later
 response3 = api.get("other_endpoint") # new tokens and DPoP nonces will automatically be obtained when the first ones are expired
 ```

+AS and RS provided nonces are memorized independently by the `DPoPToken` instance, so the amount of "extra" requests to
+obtain new DPoP nonces should be minimal.

 ## Specialized API Client